 F. Peer Evaluations of Teaching

-Each department shall establish a timetable and procedures for visiting classes taught by untenured departmental colleagues and discussing with them observations derived from visitations.
+Each department shall establish a timetable and procedures for visiting classes taught by departmental colleagues and discussing with them observations derived from visitations.
+For non-tenure track faculty, peer observation of teaching is governed by the CBA (Article XXIV).

 G. Student Evaluations